Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 Our day-retreats in Bromley and Beckenham offer a variety of different training options.
 Everything from how to build a meditation practice to how to deal with difficult people!
 (Very popular).

-We run weekend retreats in Kent and Sussex for our regular students and course graduates.
-We work and collaborate with community support services like AgeUK and Bromley Carers.
+I run weekend retreats in Kent and Sussex for our regular students and course graduates.
+I work and collaborate with community support services like AgeUK and Bromley Carers.

 Over the last seven years, our journey has become the journey of a group of friends.